Ruins of León Viejo

-León Viejo is said to be one of the earliest cities of Spanish America.
-Panama Viejo, that I visited last week, makes the same claim.
+León Viejo is said to be one of the earliest cities in Spanish America.
+Panama Viejo, which I visited last week, makes the same claim.
 I have been looking for a list in which order these Spanish overseas cities were founded, but could only find this one.
 It doesn't even include León Viejo; if I fit it in, with 1524 it would come on a shared 11th place among the Spanish colonial cities.
-The difference between this and many other cities on that list is that it has not developed since the 16th century, when it was abandoned.
+The difference between this and many other cities on that list is that it has not developed since the 16th century when it was abandoned.

 Anyway, León Viejo was of great importance to Nicaragua as it was its first colonial capital.
 The Spanish settled on the shore of what then was called the Lake of Leon.
 In its heyday, some 200 Spanish families lived here.
 A serious town was constructed for them, although there weren't many inhabitants: everything seems to have been supersized.
 There were no less than three convents, and the town hall spanned a full block.
 In the surrounding area lived thousands of native Americans, who were dominated and put to work by the Spanish.

-The entrance fee to what is now an archaelogical site comes with a guide.
-I was the first visitor of the day, and the only person on site during my visit.
+The entrance fee to what is now an archaeological site comes with a guide.
+I was the first visitor of the day and the only person on-site during my visit.
 We started at the two exhibition rooms near the entrance.
 One is about the Spanish town, the other focuses on the indigenous culture.
 The point is made that early Nicaraguans already were in contact with the Ancient Peruvians, as Peruvian pottery was found at this site.
 Another reminder of the plight of the indigenous people is the statue of an Indian attacked by dogs that now adorns the center of the plaza.

 Leon Viejo consists of the remains of a colonial town founded in 1524 which had largely declined by 1580 before being finally abandoned in 1609.
 It then became covered by volcanic ash and was “lost” until 1967 and excavations took place.
 Around 18 structures have been identified, together with a plaza and main street - reflecting just how small the intial colonial settlements and populations were.
 The remains are set in a wooded/grassed site in sight of the town’s ultimate nemesis – the volcano of Momotombo (photo).
 They consist of a series of low walls rarely rising above a metre or so high which are capped by modern cement to preserve them (together in some cases with more substantial steel framed structures).
 The buildings include a cathedral, a convent, a fort, houses of the governor and several merchants and a number of structures of unknown purposes.
 There are no paintings, carvings, pillars or statues as in many classical “Old World” archaeological sites – just the rough layouts of the exterior walls/rooms and, in the religious buildings, a few graves.